eshion/vim-sync/README.md

 ----

-create a execute file called .sync in your project directory.
+create a execute file called .sync in your project directory. e.g. /project_dir/ is your project dirctory and the execute file is /project_dir/.sync

     <leader>su
     Upload current buffer file, it will execute the command: project_dir/.sync upload current_buffer_fold current_file_name